off-by-some/homeworld/README.md

 <p align="center"><i>A personal provisioning runtime.</i></p>

 **Homeworld** makes setting up a machine feel like restoring it rather than rebuilding it.
 Your shell configuration, the scripts living in `~/bin` on exactly one computer, the packages you always install, the tools you clone from GitHub — Homeworld gathers them into one Git repository and makes every machine you own match it.
-Change something on your desktop, push, run `homeworld update --install` on your laptop.
-Keeping machines in sync stops being a discipline you maintain and becomes a property of the system.
+Change something on your desktop, push, run `homeworld update --install` on your laptop, and get back to work.

 And because every change builds off to the side and activates as a transaction, a broken install can't take your working environment with it.
 If a build fails, nothing changed.
 If it succeeds and you regret it, one command puts the previous environment back.